1. Academic Validation

 Abstract

 Bovine adrenal zona fasciculata (AZF) cells express bTREK-1 K+ channels whose inhibition by cAMP is coupled to membrane depolarization and cortisol secretion through complex signaling mechanisms. cAMP analogs with substitutions in the 6 position of the adenine ring selectively activate cAMP-dependent protein kinase (PKA) but not exchange proteins activated by cAMP (Epacs).
 In whole-cell patch-clamp recordings from AZF cells, we found that 6-benzoyl-cAMP (6-Bnz-cAMP) and 6-monobutyryl-cAMP potently inhibit bTREK-1 K+ channels, even under conditions in which PKA activity was abolished.
 Specifically, when applied through the patch electrode, 6-Bnz-cAMP inhibited bTREK-1 with an IC(50) of less than 0.2 microM.
 Inhibition of bTREK-1 by 6-Bnz-cAMP was not diminished by PKA antagonists, including N-[2-(4-bromocinnamylamino)ethyl]-5-isoquinoline (H-89), adenosine 3'-5'cyclic monophosphothiate, Rp-isomer, protein kinase inhibitor (PKI) (6-22) amide, and myristoylated PKI (14-22), applied alone or in combination, externally and intracellularly through the patch pipette.
 Under similar conditions, these same antagonists completely blocked PKA activation by 6-Bnz-cAMP.
 Inhibition of bTREK-1 by 6-Bnz-cAMP was voltage-independent and eliminated in the absence of ATP in the pipette solution.
 6-Bnz-cAMP also produced delayed increases in cortisol synthesis and the expression of CYP11a1 mRNA that were only partially blocked by PKA antagonists.
-These results indicate that 6-Bnz-cAMP and other 6-substituted cAMP analogs can inhibit bTREK-1 K+ channels and stimulate delayed increases in cortisol synthesis by AZF cells through a PKA- and Epac-independent mechanism.
+These results indicate that 6-Bnz-cAMP and Other 6-substituted cAMP analogs can inhibit bTREK-1 K+ channels and stimulate delayed increases in cortisol synthesis by AZF cells through a PKA- and Epac-independent mechanism.
 They also suggest that adrenocorticotropin and cAMP function in these cells through a third cAMP-dependent protein.
-Finally, although 6-modified cAMP analogs exhibit high selectivity in activating PKA over Epac, they also may interact with other unidentified proteins expressed by eukaryotic cells.
+Finally, although 6-modified cAMP analogs exhibit high selectivity in activating PKA over Epac, they also may interact with Other unidentified proteins expressed by eukaryotic cells.

 Figures